Lawn: Mowing and other maintenance practices

 Lawn sweepers clean up debris from dethatching in addition to leaves, twigs, pine needles, etc.

 Maintaining a rough lawn requires only occasional cutting with a suitable machine, or grazing by animals.
 Maintaining a smooth and closely cut lawn, be it for aesthetic or practical reasons or because social pressure from neighbors and local municipal ordinances requires it, necessitates more organized and regular treatments.
 Usually once a week is adequate for maintaining a lawn in most climates.
 However, in the hot and rainy seasons of regions contained in hardiness zones greater than 8, lawns may need to be maintained up to two times a week.

 Low-maintenance alternatives to traditional turfgrass lawns reduce the need for frequent mowing, watering and chemical inputs.

+Ecological dynamics

+Lawns can be considered managed plant communities in which plant species compete for space, light, water, and nutrients.
+Repeated mowing acts as a form of disturbance that affects plant growth patterns and species composition rather than merely reducing vegetation height.

 Social impacts

 The prevalence of the lawns in films such as Pleasantville (1998) and Edward Scissorhands (1990) alludes to the importance of the lawn as a social mechanism that gives great importance to visual representation of the American suburb as well as its practised culture.
 It is implied that a neighbor whose lawn is not in pristine condition is morally corrupt, emphasizing the role a well-kept lawn plays in neighborly and community relationships.
 In both of these films, green space surrounding a house in the suburbs becomes an indicator of moral integrity as well as of social and gender norms – lawn care has long been associated with men.
 These lawns also reinforce class and societal norms by subtly excluding those who may not have been able to afford a house with a lawn.

 The lawn as a reflection of someone's character and the neighborhood at large is not restricted to films; the same theme appears in The Great Gatsby (1925), by American novelist F. Scott Fitzgerald.
 Character Nick Carraway rents the house next to Gatsby's and fails to maintain his lawn according to West Egg standards.
 The rift between the two lawns troubles Gatsby to the point that he dispatches his gardener to mow Carraway's grass and thereby establish uniformity.

 Most lawn-care equipment over the decades has been advertised to men, and companies have long associated good lawn-care with good citizenship in their marketing campaigns.
 The appearance of a healthy lawn was meant to imply the health of the man taking care of it; controlled weeds and strict boundaries became a practical application of the desire to control nature, as well as an expression of control over personal lives once working full-time became central to suburban success.
 Women were encultured over time to view the lawn as part of the household, as an essential furnishing, and to encourage their husbands to maintain a lawn for the family and community reputation.